We [heart] New York... James Lohan: "It lives up to…

 As Alice wowed us with a crepe puff-sleeved tribute to the Forties available in all sizes (and as large as you’d like), I lunged past the slimline cucumber sandwiches in favour of a cream cake.
 No wonder they have that bubbly on ice.

 ‘Vintage Lifestyle Weekends’ cost from £118 a person a night.
 This price includes accommodation for two guests in a double or twin room; a Continental breakfast; a visit to the Victoria & Albert Museum to see the perennial fashion collections; and a champagne-enhanced Vintage Tea for Two.
-Ring the Smith Travel Team (0845 034 0700) for more details or to book.
+Ring the Smith24 team (0845 034 0700) for more details or to book.

 APRIL SHOPPING DATE FOR YOUR DIARY: POP-UP BOUTIQUE